saikumar-3/college-website/README.md

-This college website contains a navigation bar where you can access all the college information.
+This college website contains a <br>navigation bar where you can access all the college information.